False sunrise

 A false sunrise is any of several atmospheric optical phenomena in which the Sun appears to have risen, but is actually still some distance below the horizon.
 A number of different atmospheric conditions can be responsible for this effect, all of which divert the sunlight in such a way as to allow it to reach the observer's eye, thereby giving the impression that the light comes directly from the Sun itself.
-The spread of light can sometimes be deceivingly similar to a true sun.
+The spread of light can sometimes resemble that of the true sun.

 Several atmospheric phenomena that may alternatively be called a "false sunrise" are: